Ryans-Projects-for-Personal-Learning/shell-scripting-practice/README.md

 # Address Book Project

-The address book is basically a program for searching, adding, deleting, and editing contacts in the address book.
+The address book is a program for searching, adding, deleting, and editing contacts in the address book.
 Entries are stored in the entries subfolder which are then accessed through the program.

 ## Search